Attempt at Perfecting Non-Relativistic Quantum Mechanics Based on Interaction: Conclusions

-In classical mechanics, the external force or the potential energy in a Lagrangian or Hamiltonian may cause one to forget that it comes from INT between a considered macro-particle and another object.
-In QM, we often concentrate our attention on a considered particle and its potential energy, and then sometimes forget other objects and the potential energy being the INT energy belonging to the CS.
-If we consider those once neglected INTs between micro-systems and some macro-objects or environments, especially the latter states, and consider Newton's idea on measurement, we may modify the theory of QM, understand some quantum phenomena, and mediate some contradictions logically and with internal consistency.
-These may partly satisfy our logic and intuition, and then may enable us to perfect the theory.
-We also review the arguments between Einstein and Bohr on physical reality and physical locality, and think that the reality is wrong while the locality is right.
-In order to solve issues of QM, two important things may be to find unknown INTs in practical CSs and even to find the fifth fundamental INT, rather than finding hidden variables.
+In classical mechanics, the external force or the potential energy in a Lagrangian or Hamiltonian may cause one to forget that it comes from interaction between a considered macro-particle and another object.
+In non-relativistic quantum mechanics, we often concentrate our attention on a considered particle and its external potential energy, and then often forget other objects and the external potential energy being the approximation of the interaction energy belonging to a larger composite system.

+If we consider those once neglected interactions between micro-systems and some macro-objects or environments, especially the latter states, and consider Newton's idea on measurement, we should modify the theory of non-relativistic quantum mechanics, can understand some quantum phenomena, and can mediate logically some contradictions to internal consistency.
+These can partly satisfy our logic and intuition, and then may partly enable us to perfect the theory.

+We also review the arguments between Einstein and Bohr on physical reality and physical locality based on interaction, and think that the locality is right and the reality is wrong.

+In order to solve issues of non-relativistic quantum mechanics, two important things may be to find unknown interactions in practical composite systems and even to find the fifth fundamental interaction, rather than finding hidden variables.